Azure/Azure-Network-Security/Azure DDoS Protection/Restrict creation of Azure DDoS Protection Standard Plans with Azure Policy/README.md

-# Restrict creation of Azure DDoS Protection Standard Plans with Azure Policy
+# Restrict creation of Azure DDoS Protection Standard plans with Azure Policy

 ## Overview

-This Azure Policy will deny the creation of Azure DDoS Protection Standard Plans in any subscription in scope.
-This policy helps prevent unplanned or unnapproved costs associated with the creation of DDoS Plans across multiple subscriptions for the same tenant.
+This Azure Policy will deny the creation of Azure DDoS Protection Standard plans in any subscription in scope.
+This policy helps prevent unplanned or unnapproved costs associated with the creation of DDoS plans across multiple subscriptions for the same tenant.

 ## Use cases

 ### Prevent new plans from being created

-Deploying this policy in enforcement mode will deny the creation of DDoS Plans for any subscription in scope from that moment on.
+Deploying this policy in enforcement mode will deny the creation of DDoS plans for any subscription in scope from that moment on.

-This policy will not retroactively delete DDoS Plans that already existed prior to the assignment of this policy.
+This policy will not retroactively delete DDoS plans that already existed prior to the assignment of this policy.

-It is possible to define exclusions to allow desired subscriptions to deploy DDoS Plans.
+It is possible to define exclusions to allow desired subscriptions to deploy DDoS plans.

 ### Discover which subscriptions are non-compliant